ad-freiburg/sparql-conformance-uploader/README.md

 -v /Users/username/Desktop/project/results:/usr/src/app/results
 ```

-This mounts your directory (which is the first path, do not change the second path) to the results directory used by the server.
+This mounts your directory (which is the first path, do ***not*** change the second path) to the results directory used by the server.

 Set it to the directory containing the result files, which you already used for the website server.

-Set the NODE_ENV to the name you used for the config (Here I renamed it to config).
+Set the NODE_ENV to the name you used for the config (In this example I renamed it to config).